 All students actively participate in the design, development, and evaluation of a sizable information technology system and present the results of that effort.

-The student, in conjunction with the Department Chair, may develop a sequence of courses to best meet their background and needs that still satisfies the degree requirements.
+The student, in consultation with their advisor, may develop a sequence of courses that best meets their pace, experience, and needs while still satisfying all degree requirements, including minimum required credits and required program courses.
 A typical curriculum is shown here.

 -